Borderline personality disorder (BPD)

 - Being impulsive in ways that could be damaging.
-For example, spending, sex, substance abuse, reckless driving, and binge eating
+Like, spending, sex, substance abuse, reckless driving, or binge eating.

 - Long lasting feelings of emptiness or being abandoned.

-- Inappropriate or intense anger.
-And difficulty controlling your anger.
-For example, losing your temper or getting into fights.
+- Inappropriate or intense anger and difficulty controlling your anger.
+Like, losing your temper or getting into fights.

 - Intense, highly changeable moods.

-If your local NHS doesn’t offer you appropriate treatment then there are things that you can do.
+If you think that you are not being offered the right care and treatment, there are things that you can do.
 For information about your options please see further down this page.

 Should I be offered medication?

-There is no medication to treat BPD.
+There is no medication to treat borderline personality disorder (BPD).
 But your doctor may offer you medication if you also have symptoms of another mental illness like anxiety or depression.

 What psychological treatment should I be offered?

 Psychological therapy is also known as ‘talking therapy’.
-There are lots of different types of talking therapies and your doctor should talk to you about what is available, how it may help you and what type of therapy you would like.
+There are lots of different types of talking therapies.

-We have included details below of some of the therapies that your doctor may use.
+We have included details below of some of the therapies that your doctor may offer you.
 But these are not available everywhere.
 And your doctor may recommend other types of talking therapy.